MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 Encoded Image
 =============

-An image can be encoded (PNG, JPEG etc.).
+An image can be encoded (PNG, JPEG, etc.).
 In this case Image Loader asks to its Image Decoders module if a decoder is able to decode the image.
 The source image is not copied in RAM (expect for images located in an external memory).
 Image Decoder allocates the decoded image buffer in RAM first and then inflates the image.
 The image is encoded in MicroEJ format specified by the application, when specified.
 When not specified, the image in encoded in the default MicroEJ format specified by the Image Decoder itself.

 .. _image_internal_decoder: